DeSantis: I’ll kill Reedy Creek deal, consider hotel tax and tolls at Disney World

 “If the Legislature is targeting an existing contract and specifically impairs the contract, that is a constitutional problem,” Schumer said.
 “Going back and voiding a contract would be very difficult to defend in court.
 I would think Disney would have a much stronger case.”

 It’s also possible that the state could argue the agreement wasn’t done in accordance with state law.
-Schumer said he hasn’t found anything in his review that the state could use to get the contract voided.
+Schumer said he hasn’t found anything in his review that the state could use to get the contract voided that he thinks would hold up in court.

 DeSantis and his allies may have an easier path getting a “declaration of restrictive covenants” tossed, he said.
 That document’s restrictions include a stipulation that the district not make aesthetic changes to its buildings without Disney’s review.